Expanded Rain Garden

 Laying Out the Drainage

 We dug a hole that is about a fourteen-inch cube.
 We lined it with a four-foot square of weed barrier cloth, laid the edges out on the sides of the hole, and filled it hole with a wheelbarrow load of clean lava rocks.
 (We've never bought lava rocks, but have reused the ones left by the previous owner.)
 We wrapped the cloth around the rocks like a package so the soil will not compromise their ability to collect water.
-A pantyhose leg covering each end of the drainage pipe will keep the dirt out.
-We created a similar rock-filled hole at the far end of the pipe making sure that the far end of the pipe was lower in elevation to promote good drainage away from the house.
+I cut up a pair of old pantyhose and a leg covers each end of the drainage pipe to keep the dirt out.
+We created a similar rock-filled hole at the far end of the pipe making sure that the far end of the pipe was lower in elevation to promote good drainage away from the house and toward the pond.
 At each end, the pipe butts up against the cloth even with the tops of the holes.
 At the front end, this means that the water won't flow into the pipe until all the spaces between the rocks are filled to the top.
 At the far end, water from the pipe dumps into the top of the rock-filled hole.

 I built a berm around the whole garden that's about four inches higher than the top of the blind drain.
 I also positioned a low point of the berm so extra water would flow out above the sprinkler head and spread into the ferns if the drainage is overwhelmed.
 I mulched the berm with wood chips-from a tree trimmer working in the neighborhood.